With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 I Was Planning on Moving Home but I've Put That on Hold - What Should I Do?

 If you’re delaying your plans to move home and are coming to the end of your current mortgage deal, you may want to remortgage to a new deal with no ERCs.
 This could reduce your monthly mortgage payments whilst you decide when and how best to proceed with your home move.
 There are a number of mortgages available that can be either redeemed penalty-free at any time or ported to a new property when you do move.
-If you want some more information, call us on 0330 433 2114 or simply send us an enquiry.

 I Want to Buy My New Home but Can’t Sell My Current Property.
 What Can I Do?